survivejs/react-book/manuscript/03_webpack_and_react.md

 }
 ```

 There are other possible [.babelrc options](https://babeljs.io/docs/usage/babelrc/).
 Now we are just keeping it simple.
-You could for instance enable the features you want to use explicitly.
+You could, for instance, enable the features you want to use explicitly.

 T> Set up `resolve.extensions = ['', '.js', '.jsx']` if you want to refer to JSX files without an extension.
 We will use an extension as that works well with the isomorphic solution we'll discuss later on.
 It also allows you to tell files apart quickly based on the `require` statement.